 I do not believe that, except in some cases, the inner femme fatale is the primary face most women project, even when trying to capture the attention of a potential partner.
 If she reared her head too often, or represented too great a part of our personalities, I suspect she’d lead to imbalance and destruction.
 Chaos.
 She, rather, informs the authentic woman.
 Who must decide for herself when and how to exercise her prowess.

 Which leads me to my final point.
 It occurs to me that this discussion of the femme fatale as an integral and natural part of the feminine brings me back to a questioning of values.
 The regulation of the inner Medusa, the destructive component of my sexuality.
 (I rather love her fire.)
 I believe the creative woman can not only discriminate, but more importantly, act as her own source of a connection to something greater.
 Can fashion a world in and for herself.
 So that what’s on the outside matches what’s on the inside.
 Until the woman and the universal reflect one another.
 Otto Rank said (something like) that.
 One of the highest forms of individual expression.
-Maybe neither Rollo May nor Jordan Peterson was wrong in his respective argument on the importance of values.
+Rollo May wasn’t wrong in his respective argument on the importance of values.
 Maybe, I’m just always afraid that if I align myself with something external (ideology or dogma or someone else’s rules), I threaten my individuality.
 My creativity.
 Which I value more than anything else in the world.
 But, maybe I don’t have to make that sacrifice.
 Maybe, I am really here creating my own world, rewriting my own values.
 (Did I not know that?
 I knew that.)
 Because when I started this blog with On the Art of Femininity one year ago, I was in need of some revision.